mawrkus/lab-filter-bar-ui/README.md

 - The app state is observable
 - The Filter Bar receives the app state as props
 - The Filter Bar renders "dumb" UI components (Chiclet, ...)
-- Suggestions are fetched from HTTP clients → API (+ cancellable requests)
+- Suggestions are fetched from an HTTP client → API (+ cancellable requests)
 - Clear contract on the data structure: suggestion item from the API → filter object → component prop
 - Main states:
   - `idle` (waiting for user input),